 Sponsored by resultsbase.net and Body Limits

-The 55th Wolverton (Willen) 5 mile road race will be held on Sunday 24 November 2019, starting at 11am, using the new course established in 2018.
+The 56th Wolverton (Willen) 5km road race will be held on Sunday 20 December 2020, starting at 11am, using the new 5km course.
 Map of the course.

 From Junction 14 of the M1 Motorway, head for Milton Keynes; At the first roundabout, turn right onto the A509; Over the first roundabout and at the second turn left onto the V10, Brickhill Street; Follow car parks signs into the Willen Lake car parks.
-Please note that these are pay and display (pay on exit).
+Please note that these are pay-just-before-you-exit.
 The race registration and number collection (plus toilets and changing facilities) is at the Willen Lake Splash parks with the Start/Finish area on the Events Field between the splash park and the water sports café.

 First 3 men